syncfusion/blazor-docs/src/buttons/progress-button/how-to/trace-events.md

----
-title: "Trace Events of Progress Button"
-component: "Progress Button"
-description: "This Section shows the event trace of progress button"
----

 # Trace Events of Progress Button

 The Progress Button component triggers events based on its actions.
 The events can be used as extension points to perform custom operations.